IntelLabs/Video-Curation-Sample/doc/pipeline.md

 The current implementation of the Smart Filtering pipeline is optimized for the test use-case, drone detection.
 Drones are typically small in the video frames so if your use-case of interest has different objects, it may be beneficial to test the pipeline results on an existing test video for your use-case.

-For this case, we provide [`test_detections.py`](./fastapi/tests/test_detections.py) which annotates ROIs identified by the Smart Filtering pipeline onto each frame of the video for visual inspection.
+For this case, we provide [`test_detections.py`](/fastapi/tests/test_detections.py) which annotates ROIs identified by the Smart Filtering pipeline onto each frame of the video for visual inspection.

-For testing purposes, we will manually deploy the fastapi Dockerfile as it contains the same setup used in the application AND start the test script.
+For testing purposes, you can use VSCode DevContainer (easiest method) or manually deploy the fastapi dockerfile.
+Using VSCode is straight forward, so here, we will manually deploy the fastapi Dockerfile as it contains the same setup used in the application AND start the test script.
 Here we will build the container, if not available:
 ```bash
 REPO_DIR=`pwd`